jw120/toy-rxjs/README.md

 * fromPromise does not support unsubscribing before resolution
 * cannot double call (multicast) observables like range made with fromIterator
 * Improper types for higher-order operators (concat)
+* Don't support hot observables

 ## TODO

-* concatAll: async
-* then concatMap
+* concatMap
-* Add a hot observable

 * why does fromPromise do nothing for the simple sync cases?
 * support thisArg in map and filter?